Mandatory Practices

 👍

-Merge PRs with rebase only
+Close PRs with merge only

-Enable only rebase for Pull Requests.
+Enable only "merge commits" for Pull Requests.

-Rebasing is preferred instead of squashing commits.
+Merge commits is preferred instead of squashing commits.
 This way you will have all the historical data and Waydev can leverage the best insights.